thecredibleway/thecredibleway-com/docs/bible/credibility/prophecies-fulfilled.md

 ## Objections - Was This Retroactive Editing?

-Some skeptics suggest that Jesus' followers retroactively edited the Old Testament or altered the New Testament to create the appearance of fulfilled prophecy.
+Some sceptics suggest that Jesus' followers retroactively edited the Old Testament or altered the New Testament to create the appearance of fulfilled prophecy.

 ### The Dead Sea Scrolls Prove the Old Testament Was Unchanged